Ross Youngs: Personal life

-Youngs married Dorothy Pienecke, a woman from Brooklyn who he met while vacationing in the Berkshires, in October 1924.
+Youngs married Dorothy Pienecke, a woman from Brooklyn whom he met while vacationing in the Berkshires, in October 1924.
 Their daughter Caroline was born in December 1925.
 Dorothy feuded with Youngs' mother, however, and the couple separated before the birth of Caroline, whom he never met.
 Youngs was considered friendly and generous, loaned money constantly, and was reportedly owed $16,000 at the time of his death ($ in current dollar terms).
 Youngs enjoyed playing golf and was considered the best golfer in the major leagues.